DelfsEngineering/betterforms-figma-bridge/README.md

    - **JSON tab**: Shows the complete normalized JSON data structure
 3. **Customize the element name** (optional): Enter a custom name for your element in the input field
 4. **Adjust export settings** (optional): Click the ⋮ button to configure:
-   - **Outer Element 100% Width**: Controls if the outer element uses full width (recommended ON)
+   - **Outer Element 100% Width**: Use full width for outer element (recommended ON)
+   - **Strip Redundant Child Backgrounds**: Remove matching backgrounds to prevent corner bleed (ON by default)
+   - **Apply Overflow Hidden to Rounded**: Clip child content at rounded corners (ON by default)
-   - **Strip All SVG Exports**: Remove large SVG data to reduce payload size (OFF by default, auto-strips SVGs over 30KB)
+   - **Strip All SVG Exports**: Remove all SVG data, not just >30KB (OFF by default)
 5. Click **Send to BetterForms** to push the design data to BetterForms
 6. BetterForms processes the data and completes the conversion into a working form schema

 The plugin automatically updates the preview and data whenever you change your selection, making it easy to iterate on your design before sending.

+### Large Design Warning

+If your selection is very large (>75,000 data tokens, approaching 150K total limit), the plugin will show a warning banner with suggestions:
+- **Enable "Strip All SVG Exports"** if SVGs are contributing significantly to size
+- **Export in smaller parts** - break complex designs into header, body, footer, etc.

+This helps ensure successful conversions within the 150K token server limit.

 ### Preprocessing Feature